Workplace Injury Articles

 Coal Mining Case Lawyers: What Should I Know?

 When it comes to fighting coal companies, you’ve got to have someone in your corner that is willing to fight the bully.
 We’re talking about multi-million dollar companies that are willing to play dirty and coal miners know that.
-At The Segal Law Firm, we not only have the financial security to go round after round with these guys, we have the experience it takes to handle the complexities that coal mining cases bring.
+At Segal & Amos, PLLC, we not only have the financial security to go round after round with these guys, we have the experience it takes to handle the complexities that coal mining cases bring.
 We have dealt with cases from the Upper Big Branch disaster, Aracoma and even one going as far back as the Farmington disaster, which was more than four decades ago.
 There are very complex federal and state regulations that are going to determine whether or not we can bring a suit.
 And those state and federal regulations are the hallmark of every major coal injury or death case in our state.
 Families have a right to certain types of information from both the federal and state agencies, and your lawyer has to know how to get that information and know how to use it.
 Because the complexity of the regulations, it’s kind of like a mine field in itself.
 You want to be sure

 Coal Mining Case Lawyers: What Should I Know?
 Read More »